-Just as you would someone you invite into your physical home, let’s talk about making your readers feel welcome when visiting your home on the web.
-Actually, let’s take it a step further and discuss how you can turn your blog into a gracious community they can feel a part of.
-From there we’ll dig even further to talk about how this community can benefit your blog from a mutually rewarding relationship.
+Just as you would invite someone into your physical home, let’s talk about making your readers feel welcome when visiting your home on the web.
+Actually, let’s take it a step further and discuss how you can turn your blog into an engaging community they feel a part of.
+From there we’ll dig even deeper to talk about how this community can benefit your blog from a mutually rewarding relationship.

-Below you’ll find 18 of my top tips for engaging readers in this way, each with a homework assignment you’ll actually want to do.
+Below you’ll find 22 of my top tips for engaging readers in this way, each with a homework assignment you’ll actually want to do.

 - WordPress For Dummies.
 This is an excellent book for those struggling with the tech side of WordPress.
 It makes things very clear without all the confusing jargon you find on the web.